Concentration of posterior probabilities and normalized L0 criteria: Discussion

+Throughout we avoided a detailed study of eigenvalues, and referred to restricted eigenvalue conditions common in the literature.
+This was to highlight the main principles (the role of non-centrality parameters) and keep the results as general as possible.
+For a study on eigenvalues see \cite{narisetty:2014} (Remarks 4-5 and Lemma 6.1), for example.

 An interesting observation is that, depending on how large $p$ is relative to $n$ one can consider less sparse priors, this opens a venue to detect smaller signals and may have implications for parameter estimation.
+Also, by restricting the model complexity, one can often use less sparse formulations within the set of allowed models.
 This is particularly relevant when the truth is non-sparse, effect sizes are small or the model's mean structure is strongly misspecified.
-As illustrated in our examples in this situation it can be helpful to consider strategies that enforce sparsity in a data-adaptive manner, e.g. using non-local priors on parameters or empirical Bayes methods to set the prior on the model space.
-Studying the precise effect of these strategies in finite $n$ settings is an interesting venue for future research.
+Per our examples in this situation it can be helpful to consider strategies that exercise moderation at enforcing sparsity (e.g. the Beta-Binomial prior or the EBIC), or that do so in a data-adaptive manner (e.g. using non-local priors on parameters or empirical Bayes).
+Such strategies are an interesting venue for future research.